Jimmy Durante: Marriages

 Durante's first wife was Jean "Jeanne" Olson, whom he married on June 19, 1921.
 She was born in Ohio on August 31, 1896.
 She was 46 years old when she died on Valentine's Day in 1943, after a lingering heart ailment of about two years, although different newspaper accounts of her death suggest she was 45 or perhaps 52.
 As her death was not immediately expected, Durante was touring in New York at the time and returned to Los Angeles right away to complete the funeral arrangements.

 Durante's radio show was bracketed with two trademarks: "Inka Dinka Doo" as his opening theme, and the invariable signoff that became another familiar national catchphrase: "Good night, Mrs. Calabash, wherever you are."
-For years no one knew who Mrs. Calabash referred to and Durante preferred to keep the mystery alive until 1966.
+For years, no one knew to whom Mrs. Calabash referred, and Durante preferred to keep the mystery alive until 1966.
 One theory was that it referred to the owner of a restaurant in Calabash, North Carolina, where Durante and his troupe had stopped to eat.
-He was so taken by the food, the service, and the chitchat he told the owner that he would make her famous.
+He was so taken by the food, the service, and the chitchat that he told the owner that he would make her famous.
 Since he did not know her name, he referred to her as "Mrs. Calabash".
 At a National Press Club meeting in 1966 (broadcast on NBC's Monitor program), Durante finally revealed that it was indeed a tribute to his wife.
-While driving across the country, they stopped in a small town called Calabash, North Carolina whose name Jean had loved.
+While driving across the country, they stopped in Calabash, a name she had loved.
 "Mrs. Calabash" became his pet name for her, and he signed off his radio program with "Good night, Mrs. Calabash."
 He added "wherever you are" after the first year.

 Durante married his second wife, Margaret "Margie" Little, at St. Malachy Roman Catholic Church in New York City on December 14, 1960.
-As a teenager she had been crowned Queen of the New Jersey State Fair.
+As a teenager, she had been crowned queen of the New Jersey State Fair.
 She attended New York University before being hired by the legendary Copacabana in New York City.
-She and Durante met there 16 years before their marriage, when he performed there and she was a hatcheck girl.
-She was 41 while he was 67 when they married.
+Durante and she met there 16 years before their marriage, when he performed there and she was a hatcheck girl.
+She was 41 and he was 67 when they married.
 With help from their attorney, Mary G. Rogan, the couple were able to adopt a baby, Cecilia Alicia (nicknamed CeCe and now known as CeCe Durante-Bloum), on Christmas Day, 1961.
-CeCe became a champion horsewoman and then a horse trainer and horseriding instructor.
+CeCe became a champion horsewoman and then a horse trainer and riding instructor.
 Margie died on June 7, 2009, at the age of 89.